Cuphea 'Bat Face'

 Cuphea llaeva 'Bat Face'

-• Heat-Loving Plant That Thrives in Containers, Borders, Summer Landscape
+Heat-Loving Plant That Thrives in Containers and Borders

 Botanical Name: Cuphea llavea ‘Bat Face’ Common Name: Bat-Faced Cuphea Hardiness Zone: Perennial in Warm Regions (USDA Zones 9–11); Grown as an Annual Elsewhere Size: 18–24" Tall × 18–24" Spread Growth Habit: Upright, Bushy, Well-Branched Habit Sunlight: Full Sun to Partial Shade Soil: Well-Drained, Average to Fertile Soil Water Needs: Moderate; Drought Tolerant Once Established Bloom Season: Late Spring through Frost Fertilizer: Light Feeding During Active Growth Features: Unique Bat-Shaped Purple and Red Flowers, Continuous Blooming, Excellent Heat Tolerance, Hummingbird Friendly Uses: Containers, Landscape Beds, Pollinator Gardens, Accent Plantings, Patio Displays